nobbs/nobbs/content/posts/kubectl-mapr-ticket/index.md

 title: Kubectl Plugins - Building a `kubectl`-like CLI with Go
 slug: kubectl-mapr-ticket
 date: 2024-01-07
+lastmod: 2024-01-08

 description: |-
-  A write-up on creating a Kubectl plugin to work with MapR tickets from the point of view of a devops guy writing his first Kubectl plugin.
+  A write-up of my experience building a Kubectl plugin with Go using the `cobra`, `cli-runtime`, and `client-go` libraries for the first time.
 summary: |-
-  A write-up on creating a Kubectl plugin to work with MapR tickets from the point of view of a devops guy writing his first Kubectl plugin.
+  A write-up of my experience building a Kubectl plugin with Go using the `cobra`, `cli-runtime`, and `client-go` libraries for the first time.

 categories:
   - Kubernetes